 “What is it about youth that would be an asset?”

-Sandra was shy and in the moment it took to collect her thoughts David, who was her boyfriend and sat next to her, spoke up.
+Sandra was rather shy and, in the moment it took to collect her thoughts, David, who was her boyfriend and sat next to her, spoke up.

 “And why is that?”

-“Cause most people our age think it’s boring and they’re also embarrassed even though a lot of them believe in God.”
+“Because most people our age think it’s boring and they’re also embarrassed, even though a lot of them believe in God.”

 “So you set a good example.”